Download short CV

 As a soloist, he has performed many times well-known Concertos by Vivaldi, C.P.E.
 Bach, Haydn (No. 1, No. 2, Sinfonia Concertante), Bruch, Saint-Saëns, Elgar and Tchaikovsky, among others, with orchestras like the Babylon Orchestra Berlin, Studio-Orchester Duisburg, Musikalische Akademie Burscheid, Sinfonie Orchester Tempelhof, Händel Orchestra, Sabadell Chamber Orchestra, Mainzer Medizinerorchester, Corelli Orchestra, Zehlendorfer Kammerorchester, Youth Orchestra of Cerdanyola.

-Furthermore, he has obtained 18 prizes in national and international competitions such as: Gustav Mahler Prize (1st prize), Brigitte-Kempen Wettbewerb (1st prize), Manhattan International Music Competition (silver medal), Chamber Music Competition of the Cologne Music University (1st prize), The North International Music Competition (1st prize), and International Music Competition Berlin 2017 (2nd prize) among others.
+Furthermore, he has obtained numerous prizes in national and international competitions such as Gustav Mahler Prize (1st prize), Brigitte-Kempen Wettbewerb (1st prize), Manhattan International Music Competition (silver medal), Chamber Music Competition of the Cologne Music University (1st prize), The North International Music Competition (1st prize), and International Music Competition Berlin 2017 (2nd prize), among many others.

 Other relevant personalities in his artistic development have been Marta Casals, Anthony Spiri, Harald Schoneweg, Benedicte Palko, Andoni Mercero and Megumi Hashiba.
-He has also received masterclasses from Steven Isserlis, Frans Helmerson and Cuarteto Casals, among many others.
+He has also received masterclasses from Steven Isserlis, Frans Helmerson and Cuarteto Casals, among others.